197291/typescript-boilerplate/README.md

 # typescript-boilerplate

-Template based on CRA with typescript
+Template (with prettier) based on CRA with typescript.

 ## Libraries